Privacy Information for Event Participants

 • Personal Identification Data

-• Collected from data subjects
+• Collected directly from the data subjects

-Legal bases:
+Legal Basis:

 • 3.
 Consent (Art.
 6(1)(a) GDPR)

-Categories of recipients:
+Categories of Recipients:

 • Internal department